APRIL QIU CHENG.

 The road ahead is long, but so is my journey thus far.
 In high school, I participated in the International Olympiad for Astronomy and Astrophysics and Science Olympiad.
 Without these outreach programs, I wouldn't be where I am.

-- In progress - dark siren cosmology with cross-correlations!
+- In preparation - dark siren cosmology with cross-correlations!

-- In preparation - I built the first library to simulate full-sky fast radio bursts (FRBs) by ray tracing through the Illustris-TNG cosmological simulation.
-I ran a variety of experiments to study systematics in cross-correlations of FRB dispersion measures and foreground galaxies.
+- (arXiv:2506.08932) - I built the first library to simulate full-sky fast radio bursts (FRBs) by ray tracing through the Illustris-TNG cosmological simulation.
+I ran a variety of experiments to study systematics and selection effects in cross-correlations of FRB dispersion measures and foreground galaxies as a cosmological probe

 - (LIGO T2300368) - As a 2023 LIGO SURF, I studied astrophysically-motivated correlations in population properties of merging black holes.
 I forecasted 3rd-generation detection capabilities and also studied the biases of searching for a correlation with an imposed phenomelogical model.